 Effective research data management ensures that data generated as part of the University’s research activities is registered, stored, made accessible for use and reuse (if appropriate), and managed over time according to legal, ethical, funder requirements and good practice.

-JCU HDR students and researchers will need to comply with the JCU Code for the Responsible Conduct of Research (based on the National Code) and:
+JCU HDR students and researchers will need to comply with the JCU Code for the Responsible Conduct of Research (based on the National Code) as well as:

 Appropriate storage and back-up arrangements protect data against (potentially devastating) loss.